kigawas/blog/content/posts/integrate-fastapi-and-django-orm.md

 I really want to switch to FastAPI from Django, however, it's not that easy to give up Django and its self-sufficient user system as well as the admin page totally.
 I know it sounds greedy, but in fact there **is** such convenience.
 This time I'll show you how to integrate FastAPI and Django ORM simply and quickly.

 > There's also a demerit undoubtedly.
-Django ORM is not asynchronous and this will hurt performance.
+Django ORM is [not fully asynchronous](https://docs.djangoproject.com/en/dev/topics/async/#queries-the-orm) and this will hurt performance sometimes.
 >
 > If you'd like to improve, you may consider using [orm](https://github.com/encode/orm), [gino](https://github.com/python-gino/gino) or [sqlalchemy 1.4+](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html) to rewrite some logic.
 >
-> By the way, Django ORM is also [having a plan](https://docs.djangoproject.com/en/3.2/topics/async/) for supporting asyncio.
+> From Django 4.1, you can make [asynchronous queries](https://docs.djangoproject.com/en/dev/topics/db/queries/#async-queries) with Django ORM.
+Note that async transactions are not supported yet, and the PostgreSQL driver is [still `psycopg2`](https://docs.djangoproject.com/en/dev/ref/databases/#postgresql-notes).

 ## Directory structure

 Let's talk about the directory structure first.
-You can just follow Django's [tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) to create the scaffold.
+You can just follow Django's [tutorial](https://docs.djangoproject.com/en/dev/intro/tutorial01/) to create the scaffold.

 ```bash
 django-admin startproject mysite